-With the Sabancı Foundation as its principal supporter, the Turkish National Youth Philharmonic Orchestra was founded by Cem Mansur in 2007.
-The 100 members, aged between 16 and 22 are chosen by audition from all of Turkey’s conservatoires.
+With the Sabancı Foundation as its principal supporter, The Turkish National Youth Philharmonic Orchestra was founded by Cem Mansur in 2007.
+The members, aged between 15 and 22 are chosen by audition from all of Turkey’s conservatoires.

 The orchestra has appeared with distinguished soloists since its first concert with the great pianist Murray Perahia.
-Salvatore Accardo, Shlomo Mintz, Natalia Gutman, Alice Sara-Ott and Kristof Barati are some of the artists who have performed with the orchestra in some of Europe’s most prestigious festivals and concert halls.
+Salvatore Accardo, Shlomo Mintz, Natalia Gutman, Alice Sara-Ott, Stephen Kovacevich, Kristof Barati and Ivo Pogorelich are some of the artists who have performed with the orchestra in some of Europe’s most prestigious festivals and concert halls.

 Since 2008, when the Turkish National Youth Philharmonic Orchestra undertook its first international tour, audiences have witnessed the virtuosity and infectious energy of these young musicians.

-The Turkish National Youth Philharmonic Orchestra has appeared among others, in the Konzerthaus in Vienna, Konzerthaus in Berlin (2008, 2010, 2015), Sala Santa Cecilia in Rome (2010, 2013, 2014), Auditorium di Milano, Brucknerhaus in Linz (taking part in the prestigious Brucknerfest), the Essen and Dortmund Philharmonie, Prague, Budapest, Bratislava, Bologna, Florence, the Ravello Festival, Teatro Filarmonico di Verona, the Bozar concerts in Brussels, the Bayer Concerts in Leverkusen/Köln where the young orchestra had the honor to open the season.
+The Turkish National Youth Philharmonic Orchestra has appeared among others, in the Konzerthaus in Vienna, Konzerthaus in Berlin (2008, 2010, 2015, 2017 where the concert was broadcast live by Arte TV), Sala Santa Cecilia in Rome (2010, 2013, 2014), Auditorium di Milano, Brucknerhaus in Linz (taking part in the prestigious Brucknerfest), the Essen and Dortmund Philharmonie, Prague (at both the Smetana Hall and the Rudolfinum), Budapest, Bratislava, Bologna, Florence, the Ravello Festival, Teatro Filarmonico di Verona, the Bozar concerts in Brussels, the Bayer Concerts in Leverkusen/Köln where the young orchestra had the honor to open the season.
 The orchestra’s concerts at the “Festival of the Nations” in Bavaria in both 2011 and 2014 were recorded and broadcast by Bayerischer Rundfunk.
 Slovak Radio has also recorded and broadcast the orchestra.

 The orchestra was in residence at the Beethovenfest in Bonn for four days in September 2012.
 This tour also included workshops, seminars and public rehearsals in Berlin and Bonn, and these were recorded by Deutsche Welle Radio.
 Concerts in the Netherlands (The Hague & Amsterdam) marked 400 years of diplomatic relations with Turkey and included a special concert in honor of Queen Beatrix, attended by Her Majesty.